A Business Architecture Discipline for Leaders

 Operations and program leaders who need to understand the strategic context of their work

-Professionals moving into Business Architecture
+Professionals moving into Business Architecture who want the strategic foundation before the technical toolkit.

 Five years ago, the strategy-execution gap was expensive.
 Today it is existential.